SmithWillSuffice/ohanga-pai/content/blog/7_accelerators_repellers.md

 We, MMT enthusiasts, would say MMT is a lot more than accounting.
 It is about societies legal and financial institutional arrangements, and much more than just accounting rules.
 However, in part, Steve Keen is right about the use of Godley tables because of these legal rules.
-In the old days it used to be
+In the old days it used to be ledger books.
+Money was created by fountain pen.

+You'd have a hard time back then doing real-time forecasting!
+With the financial time series published these days an amateur computer programmer can probably see near to real time the velocities and accelerators in the financial data.

 ## The Interest Rate repeller

 ```
-TODO: went on the rant below before finishing the notes on attractors adn repellers.
+TODO: went on the rant below before finishing the notes on attractors and repellers.
 ```

 ### Other Social Forces